 At Educate Together we actively encourage the involvement of parents in the education of your children.
 Research shows that children do better in school if parents take an active part in their child’s education.

 Join us a volunteer reader on a regular basis, visit for an hour to show us a special skill or stop by to help with the gardening.
 There are many ways you can help at our school and we are always happy to hear new suggestions!< less

-Parklands ET Primary has several spaces available for hire, outside of school times.
+Parklands ET Primary has several spaces available for hire to groups and organisations, outside of school times.
 We are committed to using the school as a community asset and look forward to welcoming members of the community into our lovely building.